anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 ## Overview

 The Ethereum bridge is not enabled at the launch of a Namada chain.
-Instead, there are two governance parameters:

-- `eth_bridge_proxy_address`
-- `eth_bridge_wnam_address`

-Both are initialized to the zero Ethereum address (`"0x0000000000000000000000000000000000000000"`).
+To enable the Ethereum bridge, there are four governance parameters which must be written to storage:

+- `eth_bridge_min_confirmations` - The minimum number of block confirmations
+  on Ethereum required for any given event to be voted on by Namada validators.
+- `eth_bridge_bridge_address` - The address of the `Bridge` contract, used to perform transfers in either direction (Namada <> Ethereum).
+- `eth_bridge_bridge_version` - The version of the `Bridge` contract, starting from 1.
+- `eth_bridge_governance_address` - The address of the `Governance` contract,
+  used to perform administrative tasks, such as updating validator sets in Ethereum.
+- `eth_bridge_governance_version` - The version of the `Governance` contract,
+  starting from 1.
+- `eth_bridge_wnam_address` - The address of the deployment of the native ERC20 address, representing NAM in Ethereum.

 An overview of the steps to enable the Ethereum bridge for a given Namada chain are:

 - A governance proposal should be held to agree on a block height `h` at which to launch the Ethereum bridge by means of a hard fork.